 Suppose Ben Bernanke resolved to deliver enough aggregate demand to get the inflation rate up to its Greenspan-era average of 2.6 percent.
 Unless you believe there is literally zero slack or excess capacity in the economy, that would create some extra jobs and real growth.
 And was inflation so terrible in the Greenspan years?
 Nope.
 At the time, Greenspan-level inflation was considered a historic victory in the war on inflation.

-There are many prominent media voices calling for higher inflation on both the political right and the left, but almost nobody in positions of political power, so it hasn’t happened.
-Although most academic economists have been saying that inflation should be higher, almost nobody at the Fed is voicing this concern and that is the only place that really matters.
+During the years of slow recovery following the Great Recession there were many prominent academics calling for higher inflation from both the political right and the left, but almost nobody at the Fed was voicing that concern and that is the only place that really matters.
+It didn’t happen.

-Many of the voices on Wall Street are opposed to higher inflation and that opinion has gotten more sway at the Fed because the Fed is primarily a creature of Wall Street.
-Moneybox goes on to explain that the low-inflation Wall-Street view is also popular in Washington:
+Many prominent people on Wall Street were opposed to higher inflation and that opinion got more sway at the Fed because the Fed is biased in favor of the interests of Wall Street.
+Matthew Yglesias explained that Wall-Street also convinced Washington politicians to favor low inflation:

-I regularly give Ben Bernanke a hard time for the excessively tight monetary policy he’s run at the Federal Reserve, and his most recent congressional testimony has been the chance for more of that.
-But in Bernanke’s defense I should say that the really striking thing about his appearance is the utter and total lack of influence of dovish monetary policy views on Capitol Hill.
+I regularly give Ben Bernanke a hard time for the excessively tight monetary policy he’s run at the Federal Reserve… But in Bernanke’s defense I should say that the really striking thing about his appearance is the utter and total lack of influence of dovish monetary policy views on Capitol Hill.

 If you read a lot of economics coverage on the Internet, you’ll be struck by the amazing success of “dovish” monetary policy views.
 I’ve been pushing them here at Slate, Ryan Avent pushes them at the Economist, Matt O’Brien pushes them at The Atlantic, Tim Fernholz and Miles Kimball push them at Quartz, Josh Barro and the Stevenson/Wolfers team push them at Bloomberg, Ramesh Ponnuru pushes them at National Review, Ezra Klein pushes them on Wonkblog, Paul Krugman and Tyler Cowen have both pushed them in the New York Times, etc. It’s not like an overwhelming consensus or anything, but normally a political stance with this much representation in the media could find at least one significant politician to stand up for it.
 But while we have Obama’s former Council of Economic Advisers Chair and the chief economist at Goldman Sachs on our side, we seem to have zero members of congress.